enso-org/ide/docs/connections.md

 * Connections care only about usage of symbols introduced by assignment definition.
 For example, symbols introduced by `:` operator's right side do not form connections.
 Same for lambda arguments.
-* we care only about identifiers introduced into graph's scope: anything that appears in subscopes can be disregarded.
+* We care only about identifiers introduced into graph's scope: anything that appears in subscopes can be disregarded.
 However, IDE must be aware of shadowing to properly tell if an identifier usage actually refers to an identifier from graph's scope.
 * There is no graph for the module's root scope, so any special rules for the root scope might be irrelevant.
 * IDE is concerned about producing correct results for correct programs.
-It does not care about diagnosing ill-formed programs, quite the opposite.
-We want to keep output as similar to the correct one as possible. (we will often visualize programs that are in progress of editing)
+It does not care about diagnosing ill-formed or "not yet supported" programs, quite the opposite.
+We want to keep output as similar to the correct one as possible. (we will often visualize programs that are in progress of editing).
 * For the first release IDE can disregard the type ascription operator (`:`).

-// TODO: what is graph's scope?
-Is this a definition's scope (if there's such thing) or code block's scope?
+// TODO: Specify what is exactly the graph's scope?
+Is this a lambda body scope or the scope introduced by the block following the lambda?
+Likely both of these should be somehow coalesced, to avoid issues with definitions with inline bodies.

+// TODO: Actually, can we display graphs for argument-less blocks being node bodies?
+Scoping could get quite strange then.

 Basically, the problem can be reduced to being able to describe for any line in code block the list of identifiers it introduces into the graph's scope and the list of identifiers from graph's scope that it uses.

+If the identifier is introduced by assignment's left-hand side and is used in the other node's expression, the connection should be recognized.

 ## Connection